thomas-fossati/draft-kat/draft-bft-rats-kat.md

 key of the IK (skT).
 How this proof-of-possession of the private key is accomplished depends on the details of the usage protocol and is outside the scope of this specification.

-The Recipient of the CAP and the proof-of-possession data (such as a digital signature) first extracts the PAT and the KAT.
+The Recipient of the CAB and the proof-of-possession data (such as a digital signature) first extracts the PAT and the KAT.
 The PAT and the KAT may need to be conveyed to a Verifier.
 If the PAT is in the form of attestation results the checks can be performed locally at the Recipient, whereby the following checks are made: